 When asked about it, Zhao directed the questions relating to the schedule of the WHO experts to relevant authorities.

-“China stands ready to closely cooperate with WHO and international experts.
+“China stands ready to cooperate with WHO and international experts closely.
 With specific details of itinerary, I refer to you to competent authority, he said.

 “The origin tracing may involve more countries.
 The WHO needs to conduct similar studies in other countries and regions,” Zhao said, highlighting Chinese Foreign Minister Wang Yi’s recent comments that China “raced against time” and was the first country to report coronavirus cases to the world.